Careful Reading of Key Documents Reveals American Principles

 On January 6, 2021, as news of the attack on the Capitol building appeared on students’ and teachers’ iPhones, Kaufman braced herself to deal with students’ questions and comments the following day.
 If she allowed a free-wheeling discussion, it could turn into a partisan brawl.
 “Instead, I brought in Lincoln’s Lyceum address,” Kaufman said.
 “We read a large chunk of the speech, especially Lincoln’s comments on what happens when the rule of law breaks down.
 That was such an easy way to have a conversation without getting into red vs. blue attack mode.

-“But without my Master of Arts in American History and Government (MAHG) from Ashbrook, I would not have been aware the speech existed,” Kaufman added.
-“I would say that is the most valuable thing about Ashbrook’s MAHG program.
+“But without my master’s degree from Ashbrook, I would not have been aware the speech existed,” Kaufman added.
+“I would say that is the most valuable thing about Ashbrook’s graduate program.
 I now have the tools; I know where to send students so that they can argue their points of view at a higher level than just their raw feelings.”

 Kaufman graduated 27 years ago from South Dakota State University, with a history major and a minor in social studies education.
 She began teaching high school social studies at a K-12 tribal school on the Pine Ridge Reservation, a job she enjoyed.
 During her second year there, she thought of seeking a Master’s degree; but at that time, traveling to a summer residential program would have been impossible.
 “My husband was managing a hotel while I taught during the school year.
 There was no way I could leave him during the summer to take classes—the summer was our busiest time.
 Then we had kids.”
 The family moved to Sturgis where Kaufman took her current job.

 “After the kids got older, I thought, ‘better go for a Masters now, while they are still at home to help!’”
-She won a Madison fellowship that would fund her studies and enrolled in the MAHG program.
-By then, Ashbrook’s MAHG program offered online courses during the school year.
+She won a Madison fellowship that would fund her studies and enrolled in the graduate program.
+By then, Ashbrook’s graduate program offered online courses during the school year.
 “Our daughters picked up the cooking and have done it ever since,” she says proudly.

 “I had no expectation that the work for the degree—the reading and writing load—would be anywhere near as much as it was.”
 It was certainly more than the Master of Education programs her colleagues had described.
 “But it was worth every moment.
 Everything we read, everything we discussed, was applicable to my interests and my teaching.”